 Think Like an Editor: How To Make PR Pitches More Newsworthy

-Trying to convince a journalist to cover a story can feel like wrestling an octopus – elusive and slippery.
-More often than not, you’re left hanging, wondering if your pitch disappeared into the abyss.
-Blame is on luck; those assignment editors and producers receive upwards of 500 emails daily.
-Your brilliant pitch could be lost, doomed to languish in the depths of an inbox , never to see the light of day.
-But let’s face it, sometimes the problem lies closer to home – the pitch itself lacks irresistible news value.
+Crafting a newsworthy story is the difference between getting media coverage and getting ignored.
+Trying to convince a journalist to cover a story can feel like wrestling an octopus — elusive and slippery.
+More often than not, you’re left wondering if your pitch disappeared into the abyss.
+Assignment editors and producers receive upwards of 500 emails daily.
+Editors can easily bury your brilliant pitch.
+But sometimes, the problem isn’t luck — it’s that the pitch simply doesn’t feel like a newsworthy story.

 But what makes a story worthy of the news?